Milk Bread / Shokupan (食パン)

 Minsuri

-Save this recipe — and everything your family loves to cook.
+Save this recipe — and start your family cookbook.

-- Discover what to cook from what's in your fridge
+- Get ideas for what to cook from what's already in your fridge

 Already have an account?
 Sign in